rootisgod/rootisgod/content/posts/2024/2024-06-29-Downloading-All-Terraform-Versions.md

 draft: false
 ---

-I recently had a problem at work where I needed a quick way to get a different version of terraform for multiple projects I was on.
+I recently had a problem at work where I needed a quick way to get a different version of Terraform for multiple projects I was on.
 Now, I know about [tfenv](https://github.com/tfutils/tfenv) but I would rather just have them all downloaded and ready to go from a path I knew the location of.

 Also, we are starting to use [Octopus Deploy](https://octopus.com) to do our Terraform deployments, but to override the Terraform version that is bundled with the worker image, you need to [specify the location](https://octopus.com/docs/deployments/terraform#special-variables) of a folder with the Terraform binary in it.
-And so given I dont really know the versions required ahead of time, I need them all, and for Linux or Windows.
+And so given I don't really know the versions required ahead of time, I need them all, and for Linux or Windows.
 And maybe for ARM later etc etc...

 So, I decided to write a script that would do the hard part of downloading them all for me.

 # The Script

-The script is written in powershell to make it multi-platform, and our Octopus Server runs on windows so it made it an easier fit.
-For Ubuntu, a simple ```snap install powershell --classic``` is all you need to do to get powershell installed.
+The script is written in Powershell to make it multi-platform, and our Octopus Server runs on Windows so it made it an easier fit.
+For Ubuntu, a simple ```snap install powershell --classic``` is all you need to do to get Powershell installed.

-Something like this will download all the versions for Linux 64 bit and place them in a folder called ```/root/terraform/linux_amd64```.
+Something like this will download all the versions for Linux 64-bit and place them in a folder called ```/root/terraform/linux_amd64```.

 ```powershell
 .\TerraformDownloader.ps1 -OS linux_amd64 -OutputDir '/root/terraform'
 ```

-You'll get output like the below.
+You'll get output like the example below.
 Easy.

 ```